justinctollison/LOTRProject/README.md

-# NHLGoaliesProject
+# LotrProject
-React project to pull NHL data from the API and display teams plus goalie stats.
+React project to pull LOTR data from https://the-one-api.dev/documentation and to display characters.